Understanding SEM

 You will see the above page.
 Now click “Create an account without a campaign”.

 Select the Billing Country, Time Zone, and Currency, then click Submit.
 A gentle reminder, once these settings are complete, they cannot be changed.
-So please set up carefully.
+So please set it up carefully.

 When you see this page, you already enter the main page of Google Ads!